 Antimicrobial stewardship: an essential approach to the looming crisis of antibiotic resistance

 Antimicrobial stewardship is a systematic approach to optimising the use of antimicrobials in healthcare institutions.
-An antibiotic stewardship program is a new requirement for hospital accreditation, stimulated by the Australian Commission on Safety and Quality in Health Care publication Antimicrobial Stewardship in Australian Hospitals (2011).
+From January 2013, the presence of an antimicrobial stewardship program is a requirement for hospital accreditation, stipulated by the Australian Commission on Safety and Quality in Health Care publication Antimicrobial Stewardship in Australian Hospitals (2011).